olleholmgren/nightwish-blog/README.md

 ### Guest, Member and Admin

 #### Guest
-If the user does not sign up to the PLATFORM they will remain as a Guest.
+If the user does not sign up to the PLATFORM they will remain a Guest.
 The Guests of the PLATFORM will enjoy the following features:
 - View/read posts
 - Search posts

 #### Member
 If the user choose to sign up to the PLATFORM they will become a Member.
-The Members of the PLATFORM will enjoy the following features:
+The Members of the PLATFORM will enjoy the following features(new features not presented above are written in italics):
 - View/read posts
 - Search posts
 - Create posts